-Welcome July!
+Welcome summer!
 You know what time it is.
 The long days of sunshine, warmth, and the ocean are all hopefully part of your summer experience, and not just your Maui computer backdrop floating in front of your face, taunting you with the promise of a vacation you won’t earn for another year.

 If you have access to a pool or the beach, then odds are you’ll be doing a lot of swimming on the weekends.
 Or at least you should be, considering how beneficial swimming is to your overall health and wellness.
 It’s a low impact sport so your risk of serious joint injuries is low.
 It builds muscle mass, cardio-respiratory fitness, and burns anywhere from 500-700 calories, which is great news for you since you just got invited to your first High School Body Throwback party, and you still have some body work to do.

 The warm –up essentials for any swimmer, amateur or professional, tend to be the same, beginning and ending with stretching.
 We have been doing it since we were in the womb, and we have continued doing it through life, improving our range of motion and flexibility while also relieving muscle pain.
 Shoulder stretching is pivotal for preventing arm and shoulder injuries, and it’s crucial for staying limber, so you don’t end up swimming with the fishes because your arms cramped up and you drowned.
 Some of the best stretches should focus on your shoulders, neck, pecs, quads, hamstrings, glutes, and calves.
 To view how to properly perform these exercises, check out this video, which targets the areas of your body mentioned above, which are most active during swimming.